What Is A Translation Style Guide?

 Creating a style guide that works well for your translation project requires the collaboration of various positions, from both your internal and external resources.

-- Internal linguists – If your company has a team of in-house translators, then asking them for some inputs for the guideline is highly recommended.
-Your in-house linguists have experience in translating your company’s content for a certain period of time, thus, more than anyone, they understand thoroughly the linguistic elements or common mistakes to meet your expectations.
+- Internal linguists – If your company has a team of in-house translators, then we suggest you ask them for some input on the guideline.
+Your in-house linguists have experience in translating your company’s content for a certain period of time, thus, more than anyone, they understand thoroughly the linguistic elements or common mistakes to avoid.

-- Linguists from your translation agencies – After creating a guideline with the help from your internal resources, you should share it with your translation language provider.
-This step gives translators a chance to understand your requirements and provide you with some insights to improve the guideline.
+- Linguists from your translation agencies – After creating a guideline with the help of your internal resources, you should share it with your translation language provider.
+This step gives your external translators a chance to understand your requirements and provide you with some insights to improve the guideline.

 DOWNLOAD A FREE STYLE GUIDE SAMPLE

 Send download link to: